 Validate with underlying applications such as ERP or other systems of record

 Despite the promise of automation, companies still devote significant resources – human and otherwise – to validating numbers against their ERP and other business systems to optimize the close process.
-Live integration with ERP systems, bank statements, other source systems and business applications ensure that you always have access to the most accurate data for reconciliation purposes.
+Live integration with ERP systems, bank statements, other source systems and business applications ensures that you always have access to the most accurate data for reconciliation purposes.
 This improves the accuracy of financial statements and eliminates errors and risks.
 The solution underpins your balance sheet integrity process with fully auditable automation and builds trust to ensure reconciliations are thorough, accurate and on time.

 Keep track with a progress and risk dashboard